Beauty (clean)

 Octocrylene is therefore accepted in our charter, the SCCS considering that there is insufficient evidence to conclude on its potential endocrine disrupting effect.

-Again, we don't argue about the importance of preservatives in cosmetics.
-They are the ones that allow us to enjoy all the benefits of our skin care products while protecting our favourite formulas from microbial contamination.
+Here again, we're not arguing about the importance of preservatives in cosmetics.
+They're what enable us to enjoy all the benefits of our skincare products, while protecting our beloved formulas from microbial contamination.

 Parabens

 In 2004, parabens were sidelined.
-The reason for this was a study that analysed women's breast tumours and found parabens in them.
+The cause: a study which analyzed women's breast tumors and found parabens.
 It was concluded that parabens promote the development of breast cancer.
-This study was later broken up because it was not scientifically valid.
-Parabens have since been the subject of numerous studies which have shown that short-chain parabens such as methylparaben and ethylparaben are safe, well tolerated and not very allergenic.
+This study was later invalidated as scientifically invalid.
+Since then, parabens have been the subject of numerous studies, which have shown that short-chain parabens such as Methylparaben and Ethylparaben are safe, well tolerated and not very allergenic.

-In contrast, long-chain parabens have been banned (e.g. Isopropylparaben, Isobutylparaben, Phenylparaben, Benzylparaben and Pentylparaben) and the use of Butylparaben and Propylparaben is strictly regulated since 2014 .
-Themain criticism of this family of parabens is thatthey are too similar to oestrogens.
+In contrast, long-chain parabens have been banned (e.g. Isopropylparaben, Isobutylparaben, Phenylparaben, Benzylparaben and Pentylparaben) and the use of Butylparaben and Propylparaben has been strictly regulated since 2014.
+The main criticism of this family of parabens is that they are too similar to estrogens.

-At Oh My Cream, we prefer to leave out this family of preservatives, as there are many alternatives available to preserve a product, without worrying about.
+At Oh My Cream, we prefer to avoid this family of preservatives, as there are many alternatives available for preserving a product, without worrying about the quality of the product..

 MIT and MCIT

-During the turmoil over parabens, it is MIT (for Methylisothiazolinone) and MCIT (for Methylchloroisothiazolinone) that have crept into many formulas to preserve them.
-However, these two preservatives from the same family are highly sensitising.
-Here again, as formulators have alternatives, we preferred to turn our backs on them...
+During the turmoil surrounding parabens, it's MIT (for Methylisothiazolinone) and MCIT (for Methylchloroisothiazolinone) that have crept into many formulas to preserve them.
+However, these two preservatives from the same family are highly sensitizing.
+Here again, since formulators have alternatives, we prefer to turn our backs on them...

 BHA and BHT

-BHA (ButylHydroxyAnisole) and BHT (ButylHydroxyToluene) are antioxidants that are known to protect oils from becoming rancid.
-Thus, they are often found in products rich in fats, such as creamy creams or lipsticks.
-But both are suspected of being endocrine disruptors and are being re-screened by regulatory bodies.
-As other solutions are available in the catalogue, we prefer not to see them in our formulas.
+BHA (ButylHydroxyAnisole) and BHT (ButylHydroxyToluene) are antioxidants known to protect oils against rancidity.
+As such, they are often found in fat-rich products such as creamy creams and lipsticks.
+But both are suspected of being endocrine disruptors, and are currently being re-examined by regulatory bodies.
+As other solutions are available in our catalog, we prefer not to include them in our formulas.

 Ingredients we tolerate but watch carefully

-When a product contains an ingredient of concern, we ensure that the concentration is as low as possible, and in most cases well below the threshold allowed by European legislation.
-We also take into account the purpose of the product, the frequency of use and the accumulation of controversial ingredients.
+When a product contains a questionable ingredient, we ensure that the concentration is as low as possible, and in most cases well below the threshold authorized by European legislation.
+We also take into account the product's intended use, frequency of use and the accumulation of controversial ingredients.

-On the other hand, if we are used to tracking down the superfluous, we do not totally ban inert ingredients (which do not present any risk for the skin but which do not bring any particular benefit: mineral oils, certain silicones, perfumes, SLS etc.) but we verify that they do not make up the majority of the formula.
-In addition, when an ingredient is likely to cause a skin reaction in certain skin types, we check that the product in question is not intended for that particular target.
+On the other hand, while we usually hunt down the superfluous, we don't totally banish inert ingredients (which present no risk to the skin but provide no particular benefit: mineral oils, certain silicones, fragrances, SLS, etc.), but we do check that they don't make up the majority of the formula.
+What's more, when an ingredient is likely to cause a skin reaction in certain skin types, we check that the product in question is not intended for that particular target.
 For example, a mineral oil that is safe for dry, mature skin will not be suitable for problem skin, as its film-forming properties can create minor imperfections in this type of skin

 Derived from petrochemicals, mineral oils are inert for the skin and totally harmless.
 The reason for their exclusion?
 Their chemical composition has no affinity with the skin.
 These ingredients remain on the surface, forming an insulating film.
 This is why mineral oils are often used in bandage formulas for babies or very dry skin, because in addition to their barrier effect (which limits insensible water loss), they are very well tolerated and do not react with other ingredients in the formulas.
 Their lipophilic properties also enable them to easily emulsify other impurities.